The details

 -

-Rise and shine to a warm drink and a breathtaking sunrise over glacier peaks as your Salkantay adventure continues!
-After breakfast, we’ll descend through changing landscapes icy mountains to lush jungle) for about four hours until reaching our lunch spot in Ccollpapampa.
+Rise and shine to a warm drink and a breathtaking sunrise over glacier peaks.
+After breakfast, we’ll descend through changing landscapes (icy mountains to lush jungle) for about four hours until reaching our lunch spot in Ccollpapampa.

 After lunch, the journey continues downhill through waterfalls and tropical farmlands to the enchanting Hobbit Houses: our glamping retreat nestled by the Salkantay River.
 Unwind with a hot shower, outdoor jacuzzi, and garden stroll before enjoying a cozy dinner with river views and falling asleep to the soothing sounds of nature.